-There is no known way to prevent the onset of Paget's disease.
-People with primary family members who have Paget's disease are encouraged to have a routine alkaline phosphatase blood test every 2-3 years after age 40.
+There are no current guidelines to prevent the onset of Paget's disease.
+People with primary family members who have Paget's disease are encouraged to have a blood test every 2-3 years after age 40.

 NIH Osteoporosis and Related Bone Diseases National Resource Center

 Albagha OM, Genetic Determinants of Paget's Disease (GDPD) Consortium.
 Genome-wide association identifies three new susceptibility loci for Paget's disease of bone.
 Nat Genet.
 2011;43(7):685-689.

 Michou L, Brown JP.
 Emerging strategies and therapies for treatment of Paget's disease of bone.
 Drug Des Devel Ther.
 2011;5:225-239.